vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 ### Test function

-We would define some generic function that insert data and check if it's there.
+Define generic function that inserts data and check if it's there.
 We use `pytest.fail` since we want to use this function to be used by every test.